auth0/docs/articles/connections/enterprise/adfs.md

 The mappings created in the previous steps are the most commonly used, but if you need additional LDAP attributes with information about the user, you can add more claim mappings.

-1. If you closed the window on the previous step, select **Edit Claim Rules** on the context menu for the Relying Party Trust you created, and edit the rule from step **14**).
+1. If you closed the window on the previous step, select **Edit Claim Rules** on the context menu for the Relying Party Trust you created, and edit the rule.

-2. Create a row for every additional LDAP attribute you need, choosing the attribute name in the left column and desired claim type in the right column.
+2. Create an additional row for every LDAP attribute you need, choosing the attribute name in the left column and desired claim type in the right column.

 3. If the claim type you are looking for doesn't exist, you have two options:

     * Type a namespace-qualified name for the new claim (for example `http://schemas.xmlsoap.org/ws/2005/05/identity/claims/department`).
-    * Register a new claim type (under **AD FS | Services | Claim Descriptions**) on the AD FS admin console), and use the claim name in the mapping.
+    * Register a new claim type (under **ADFS > Services > Claim Descriptions**) on the ADFS admin console), and use the claim name in the mapping.

     Auth0 uses the name part of the claim type (for example `department` in `http://schemas.xmlsoap.org/ws/2005/05/identity/claims/department`) as the attribute name for the user profile.